 Making all deliveries and exchanges contactless is one thing: the conditions must also be optimally hygienic.

-If you have a Bringme Box, you can rest assured: the hands-free dispenser and the antibacterial action offer, in addition to contactless delivery, additional protection against bacteria and the transmission of viruses.
+If you have a Bringme Box, you can rest assured: the hands-free dispenser and the antiviral action offer, in addition to contactless delivery, additional protection against bacteria and the transmission of viruses.

 Do you want to save costs as well as deliver contactless?